 🎓 Expert tips

-- Do not overbake these donuts as that is the most common reason for dry texture on this kind of dessert
+- Refrain from overbaking, as it is the most common reason for dry donuts.

-- If the glaze is too thick and set it a “wrinkled” way – either the donut was too cold or more likely that the glaze was too cold (thick) therefore it sets too quickly.
-How to fix it?
-Heat up the glaze gently either in the microwave on low heat or with a hairdryer
+- If the glaze sets in a "wrinkled" way, either the donuts were too cold, or the glaze was too thick and set too quickly.
+To fix this, gently heat the glaze in the microwave on low heat or with a hairdryer.

 - If prefer to use cake mix, try this cake mix donuts recipe from Anne